hyde231/pdb/README.md

 - https://www.adultdvdempire.com/ : 11282 entries (female only)
 - hhtps://metadataapi.net/ : 18981 entries (female only)

 The challenge is to create a combined list, that does not include 235k+ entries but groups as many duplictes as possible.
-The current combined file provided as ziped json contains ~129k entries with references to the sources listed above.
-The sum of all aliases is around

 ## Method of aggregation
 ...to be updated...